Nathanbrown1870/SudokuSolver/README.md

 # SudokuSolver
-A Program to play and solve any Sudoku
+A program to play and solve any Sudoku